ePlanSys/eplansys/eplansys_docs/tutorials/fleet_corridor.rst

 It never says whether the corridor is blocked.
-The theory is therefore satisfied by two worlds, both designated: the model is multi-pointed, and the corridor genuinely is one way or the other without anyone --- including the planner --- knowing which.
+The theory is therefore satisfied by two worlds, both designated: the model is multi-pointed, and the corridor genuinely is one way or the other without anyone (including the planner) knowing which.
 That is the property that makes the solution branch, and the reason this scenario exists.

 .. graphviz::